 If the other computer can browse the Internet fine, then your computer is having issues.
 If not, you should try restarting the wireless router along with your cable modem or ISP router, if you have one.
 If that doesn’t work, call your ISP and they can run some tests to see if they can reach your router.

-On the other hand, if you have a problem with your laptop connectivity, it’s much harder to solve!
+On the other hand, if you have a problem with your laptop connecting, it’s much harder to solve!
 Why?
-Because there are basically a lot of reasons why an Internet connection may be be functioning properly.
+Because there are a lot of reasons why an Internet connection may not be functioning properly.
 I’ll try to go through as many solutions as possible to fix this and hopefully one of them works for you!

-So if other computers on the network can connect to the wireless router and to the Internet, first let’s see if it’s a problem with your wireless or your entire Internet connection.
-Connect your computer to the router using a Ethernet cable and see if you can connect to the Internet.
+So if other computers on the network can connect to the wireless router and to the Internet, let’s see if we can determine the problem with your wireless Internet connection.
+First, connect your computer to the router using a Ethernet cable and see if you can connect to the Internet.

 If so, that means there is something wrong with just your wireless network connection.
-If you can’t connect, your TCP/IP Internet stack may be corrupted.
-Try these fixes.
+If you can’t connect via the wired connection either, then your TCP/IP Internet stack may be corrupted.
+Try the fixes below.

-Also, make sure your Wireless switch is set to ON before moving on because a lot of times the Wireless on/off switch accidenality gets switched to OFF.
+Also, check your laptop and make sure your Wireless switch is set to ON before moving on because a lot of times the Wireless on/off switch accidentally gets switched to OFF.
+Sometimes you have to press Function (Fn) + a Wireless Key (F5) or sometimes it’s an actual physical switch.

 Method 1 – Reset TCP/IP Stack

-You can try to reset the TCP/IP stack in Windows to possible repair the Internet connection if it is corrupted.
+You can try to reset the TCP/IP stack in Windows to repair the Internet connection if it has become corrupted.
 Go to Start, Run and type in CMD.
 Type the following commands:

 Reboot your computer and see if the Internet connection works.
 If you have more serious problems with Winsock, read my post from OTT on how to repair Winsock errors in Windows.

-Sometimes Windows can have problems with a particular wireless card because of it’s driver.
-This problem especially occurs on Windows Vista machines that have older drivers for wireless card.
+Sometimes Windows can have problems with a particular wireless card because of its driver.
+This problem especially occurs on Windows Vista machines that have older drivers for wireless cards.

 Go to Device Manager by right-clicking on My Computer and going to Properties.
 On the Hardware tab click on Device Manager.